Minimal asymptotic translation lengths on curve complexes and homology of mapping tori: Introduction

-We ask an analogous question whether $L_{\C}(k, g)$ interpolates $L_{\C}(0, g)$ and $L_{\C}(2g, g)$ in a similar sense.
-We show that this is indeed the case and more concretely we obtain the following: \begin{thm} There exists a uniform constant $C>0$ such that \end{thm}
+We ask an analogous question whether $L_{\C}(k, g)$ interpolates $L_{\C}(0, g)$ and $L_{\C}(2g, g)$ in a similar sense as Ellenberg's question \eqref{eqn:ell}.
+We show that this is indeed the case and more concretely we obtain the following: \begin{thm} There exists $C, C'>0$ such that for all $g > 1$ and $0 \le k \le 2g$. \end{thm}

 From the statement, if $k$ grows at least $2g - C'$ for some constant $C' > 0$, then $L_{\C}(k, g) \gtrsim 1/g$ while $L_{\C}(0, g) \asymp 1/g^2$.
 Observing this, we ask about minimal $k$ with $L_{\C}(k, g) \asymp 1/g$.
 For this discussion, see Section \ref{sec:example}.